Kenneth Edward Untener: Ordination

-Untener was ordained to the priesthood for the Archdiocese of Detroit by Bishop John Dearden on June 1, 1963 in Detroit.
+Untener was ordained to the priesthood in Detroit for the Archdiocese of Detroit by Bishop John Dearden on June 1, 1963.
 After his ordination, Untener served in Detroit for a time, and then studied at the Pontifical Gregorian University in Rome, earning a doctorate.
 He returned to the United States, taught at Sacred Heart Seminary, and eventually became the rector of St. John's Provincial Seminary in Plymouth, Michigan in 1977.

 Bishop of Saginaw

-In 1980, Pope John Paul II appointed Untener as the fourth bishop of the Diocese of Saginaw.
+In 1980, Pope John Paul II appointed Untener as the fourth bishop of Saginaw.
 After his appointment, some people filed complaints with the Vatican about a recent workshop for seminarians on sexuality that Untener had authorized at St. John's Seminary.
 The claim was that the workshop promoted lewdness and promiscuity.
-Untener made two trips to the Vatican and appeal to the pope.
-On the second trip, Detroit Cardinal John Dearden accompanied Untener, publicly supporting him.
-Untener was consecrated bishop on November 24, 1980.
+Untener made two trips to the Vatican and an appeal to the pope.
+On the second trip, Cardinal John Francis Dearden accompanied Untener, publicly supporting him.
+Untener was consecrated bishop on November 24, 1980 at the Cathedral of the Most Blessed Sacrament in Detroit by Dearden.
 Untener later stated of the ordeal, "Having experienced that right away freed me of the burden of trying to be held in favor."

-Upon his consecration, Untener sold the bishop's mansion and began a career-long practice of living for periods of time in the various rectories of the diocese with his priests.
-Untener also was made an honorary member of the Saginaw Gears hockey team in the early 1980s and took to the ice in a Gears jersey but was unable to help the team win; he also played hockey regularly with friends for many years after becoming a bishop.
+After his consecration, Untener sold the bishop's mansion in Saginaw.
+He then began a career-long practice of living for periods of time in the various rectories of the diocese with his priests.
+Untener also was made an honorary member of the Saginaw Gears hockey team in the early 1980s and took to the ice in a Gears jersey, but was unable to help the team win; he also played hockey regularly with friends for many years after becoming a bishop.

-In 2000, Untener created the first Little Black Book, which followed lectio divina (divine reading) to help people spend pray to God.
-He soon decided to create similar versions of the book for the seasons of Easter (The Little White Book), and Advent/Christmas (The Little Blue Book).
+In 2000, Untener published the first Little Black Book.
+It followed lectio divina (divine reading) to help people spend time praying to God.
+He soon decided to write two new books for Easter (The Little White Book), and Advent/Christmas (The Little Blue Book).

-In 1979, Untener wrote a homily for Cardinal Dearden that included the poetic reflection, "We are prophets of a future not our own."
-Dearden delivered the homily at a Mass for Deceased Priests on October 25, 1979.
-The phrase later became associated with the life of Archbishop Oscar Romero, acquiring the title "the Romero Prayer".
-Pope Francis quoted this reflection verbatim in his remarks to the Roman Curia on December 21, 2015.
+In 1979, Untener wrote a homily for Dearden that included the poetic reflection, "We are prophets of a future not our own."
+Dearden delivered the homily at a mass for deceased priests that same year.
+The phrase later became associated with the life of Salvadoran Archbishop Oscar Romero, acquiring the title "the Romero Prayer".
+Pope Francis quoted this reflection verbatim in his remarks to the Roman Curia in December 2015.

 Sex abuse scandal

-In 2002, an Ohio man accused a priest in the Diocese of Saginaw of sexually molesting him as a minor during the 1980s.
-The priest was John Hammer, pastor of St. Mary's parish in Alma, Michigan.
+In 2002, an Ohio man accused a priest in Saginaw of sexually molesting him as a minor during the 1980s.
+The priest was Reverend John Hammer, pastor of St. Mary's parish in Alma, Michigan.
 In the early 1980s, Hammer was serving in a parish in the Diocese of Youngstown in Ohio.
 After the accusations were made, he was removed from ministry and sent for treatment at a facility in Maryland for several years.
-In 1990, he petitioned Untener for a transfer to the Diocese of Saginaw, admitting his guilt and asking for another chance.
+In 1990, Hammer petitioned Untener for a transfer to the Diocese of Saginaw, admitting his guilt and asking for another chance.